mkdocstrings/crystal/docs/quickstart/python-dependencies.md

 $ pip install pip-tools
 ```

-!!! note
-    This is needed only to manage the lock files; it won't be a permanent dependency.
+NOTE: This is needed only to manage the lock files; it won't be a permanent dependency.

 And run it: